reem-shaikh/70DaysOfCode/main/1-12/readme.md

 ```

 #### Var
-> same reference to the memory
+> both the a variable share the same reference to the memory

 ```bash
 var a = "";